 This allows users to quickly augment or add digital content to pixels that have been aligned and perspectively corrected without needing to use 3D tools or create a 3D model of the scene beforehand.

 Creating Masks & Surfaces

-In most content creation software, content and objects are often created in arbitrary positions based on the users preference and masks are optional.
-In projected augmented reality, the position and orientation of content is predetermined by the scene being augmented.
+In most content creation software, content and objects are often created in arbitrary positions based on the user's preference and masks are optional.
+In projected augmented reality, the position and orientation of content are predetermined by the scene being augmented.